AnyECG: Foundational Models for Multitask Cardiac Analysis in Real-World Settings: Methodology

 \section{Methodology}

-Our proposed \model adopts a common Transformer architecture, incorporating a novel attention module and a special tokenizer that can be adapted to both the self-supervised learning pretraining pipeline and various downstream tasks for any ECG signals, as shown in \autoref{fig:main}.
-The self-supervised learning process of AnyECG is divided into two phases: pretraining the ECG Tokenizer and pretraining the AnyECG backbone.
+This section presents our proposed \model, which is designed to be adaptable to both the self-supervised learning pre-training pipeline and various downstream tasks for any ECG signals, as illustrated in Figure \ref{fig:main}.
+In Section III-A, we introduce the architecture of AnyECG, detailing its components and design principles.
+In Sections III-B and III-C, we describe the Rhythm Quantizer and the pre-training process of AnyECG.
+Finally, in Section III-D, we summarize the key takeaways.